bob-gray/serviceberry-basic-auth/README.md

 ### use(request, response)

 The handler method.
 This is the method called by Serviceberry.
-Sets `credentials` on `request`.
+Sets `request.credentials`.
 This is an `async` function.

   - **request** *object*